 You can give it a try by first signing up for a Rocketbots account and follow our guide by adding your Facebook Page to Rocketbots.
 Navigate yourself to the Bot menu item and you’ll be able to select your Facebook Channel and add your API tokens from Dialogflow.
 Once you’ve completed this easy step, you’d done it.
 That’s all it takes, and your bot is now available on your Facebook Page.

 You’ve just skipped all those redundantly painful steps to verify your bot on your own, and with all the time saved, we think you should spend the time exploring our platform for a bit.
 Aside from helping you to get your bot up and running for a much faster pace, Rocketbots has a few useful features that a Dialogflow developer may want to give to their clients.
-This includes multi-channel integration to many messaging apps, a CRM with tagging, a broadcasts system as well a survey maker.
+This includes multi-channel integration to many messaging apps, a CRM with tagging and also a survey maker.
 You can also use Rocketbots to create much easier to use embed code for the Facebook Customer Chat plugin to bring bots to your website.